-Brexit is a major concern for many UK and global businesses currently, requiring organizations to think about how they would keep manufacturing facilities running or shelves stocked in retail outlets.
-Other potential threats could include supplier failure, disruption to travel routes (for example, the Icelandic volcano eruption) or increasing raw material costs, while reputational risks could stem from child labor, poor environmental or health and safety practices, or even modern slavery being discovered anywhere in the extended supply chain.
+Brexit is a major concern for many UK and global businesses currently, requiring organisations to think about how they would keep manufacturing facilities running or shelves stocked in retail outlets.
+Other potential threats could include supplier failure, disruption to travel routes (for example, the Icelandic volcano eruption) or increasing raw material costs, while reputational risks could stem from child labour, poor environmental or health and safety practices, or even modern slavery being discovered anywhere in the extended supply chain.

 At Efficio, we have identified 14 categories of risk against which businesses should test their resilience and which they should use to develop contingency plans to mitigate the potential danger posed.